 As exhausted as I was, I didn't sleep well or long.
 I'd been put completely

 off balance.
-I've always been a light sleeper--you can't survive on the street
+I've always been a light sleeper--you can't survive on

 or as a terrorist if you aren't, really.
-Normally, though, my brain acts as a
+Normally, though, my brain

 pretty good filter and I only wake up if I hear something suspicious.
-This

 time was different, though.
-Every little sound that I heard made me struggle
+Every little sound that I heard made me

 for wakefulness, my body readying for a fight or flight response.